antwan-twan/Designing-a-smart-oven/README.md

 > After doing some research, I've managed to find a solution for this problem.
 It's quite an easy fix.
 > Convert the line "int angle = data->toInt();" to 'int angle = 180 - data->toInt();".
 This fixes the output by a simple equation.

+### Adding a LEDstrip
+After the servo was done, I tried adding a LEDstrip to work together with the data.

+To do this, follow these steps:
+1. Add the following code somewhere at the beginning of the file, but before any void setup/loops.
+    `#include <Adafruit_NeoPixel.h>

+    #define PIN D5
+    #define NUMPIXELS 10
+    int i = 0;
+    Adafruit_NeoPixel pixels(NUMPIXELS, PIN, NEO_GRB + NEO_KHZ800);`